pmhalvor/website/README.md

 This is the development branch.
 Go to master branch for the most up to date version of the site.
 Otherwise, explore the different versions through branches.

+Currently working on:
+- radio branch for newest listens on Spotify

 Changelog:
 - 1.0.4: Notes stored in database on server.
 Page items are pulled dynamically using Django.
 - 1.0.3: Home page updates stored in database on server.
 Items pulled dynamically from Django.